Point of Sale

 For example, a manager should handle these two situations differently:

-In the first instance, the manager, after confronting the employee and learning about the family problems, may choose to give the employee time-off.
+In the first instance, the manager, after confronting the employee and learning about the family problems, may choose to give the employee some time off work.
 In the second instance, the manager may decide to give the employee a warning.

-Follow-up questions are a common way to get more information from candidates and help you fill certain gaps.
-Here are three:
+Follow-up questions are a common way to get more information from candidates and help you fill certain gaps before hiring.
+Here are three you should ask:

 As an interviewer, you control the direction of the interview.
-You set questions that the interviewees answer.
-As a result, sometimes candidates don’t get the opportunity to provide you with information on other skills and knowledge they have that may help them get the job.
+You set questions that the candidate will answer.
+As a result, sometimes candidates don’t get the opportunity to provide you with information on other work skills and knowledge they have that may help them get the job.
 The idea here is to probe for this information and help them put their best foot forward.

 You may or may not have asked this question during the initial interview.
 In either case, it’s a great question for both you and the interviewee: You get a quick summary of why they think they’re the best candidate for the job, and the candidate has one last chance to sell themselves to you.

-Hiring the right applicants is crucial to the success of your restaurant, and it’s one of the hardest things to get right.
-The entire process – from selecting interview questions to deciding which candidate is a fit – can be challenging.
+Hiring the right candidates is crucial to the success of your restaurant, and it’s one of the hardest things to get right – especially when it comes to contactless hiring.
+The entire process – from selecting interview questions to deciding which candidate is the right fit for your team – can be challenging and can take up a big chunk of your time.

-But it can go smoothly if you’re prepared.
+But the restaurant staffing process can go smoothly if you’re prepared.
 Simplify your interview process:

 Good luck out there!